nordeim/Claude-MCP-Server/Custom MCP/docs/prompt_to_review.md

+awesome job! please use the same rigorous and meticulous approach to carefully plan and then review and validate line-by-line the additional tool code files in the attache `tools_code_files.md`.
+Based on your findings, plan and then create a comprehensive tool code review assessment report with recommendations.

+---
 awesome job in meticulous planning and review of the core files set! now, please do another round of thorough line-by-line review of the cores files in the `MCP_server_code_files.md` file shared earlier, double-check and validate the core files for correctness and accuracy in terms of syntax, coding and logic errors. please conduct another meticulous code review like a strict QA engineer to create code quality assessment report. next create a `Project Architecture Document` for the codebase to facilitate future extension of the tools collection.

 # Proposed Execution Plan